 • Advocacy/Sudden Opportunity Grants: These grants support responses to unexpected restrictions on civic space or seize opportunities to expand and strengthen the environment in which civil society operates, advancing rights or preventing backlash.

-• Resiliency/Emergency Grants: These grants support organizations and groups facing immediate and ongoing threats, enabling them to enhance their resilience and implement security and protection measures.
+• Resiliency/Emergency Grants: These grants support organisations and groups facing immediate and ongoing threats, enabling them to enhance their resilience and implement security measures.

 Learn More About The CRF below